Engee documentation

 Description

-The BPSK Baseband Modulator unit modulates the signal using the Binary Phase Shift Keying (BPSK) method.
-The block transmits the frequency representation of the signal in the modulating frequency band to the output.
-The input signal must have a discrete-time binary representation.
-If the input bit is 0 or 1, the output signal is exp(jθ) or -exp(jθ) respectively.
-The Phase offset (rad) parameter specifies the value of θ in radians.
+The BPSK Baseband Modulator modulates the signal using the binary phase manipulation (BPSK) method.
+The unit transmits to the output a frequency representation of the signal in the modulating frequency band.
+The input signal must have a binary representation with discrete time.
+If the input bit is 0 or 1, then the output signal is exp(jθ) or -exp(jθ) accordingly.
+Parameter Phase offset (rad) sets the value θ in radians.

 Ports